matn7/CS-Notes/src/main/java/deployment/DOCKER-KUBERNATES.md

 **What is Kubernetes?**

-- System for running many containers over multiple different machines.
+- System for running **many containers over multiple different machines**.

 **Why use Kubernetes?**